Support and welfare

 They offer support and guidance to students and play a vital role in many areas of University life.

-The University strives to create an environment that enables students with disabilities to participate fully in the mainstream of university life.
+We strive to create an environment that enables disabled students to participate fully in the university life.

 You become a member of the General Council, a key voice in all matters that affect the University’s wellbeing and prosperity.